buildingSMART/IFC4.x-IF/docs/IFC-file-header/README.md

 ### originating_system
-To be complete and meaningful, this field shall include at least this 3 information
+To be complete and meaningful, this field must include at least this 3 information
 1. _Software Company Name_
 2. _Application Name_
 3. _Application Version_